adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 You need to inspect the elements in the desired page to find the correct path and set it inside the ```querrySelector```.
 The objective here is fiding the html element that contains the body of all the posts and consequently the URLs at the blog page.
 This is a process that may take some time as each website is different.

-After you indicated the selector inside the ```querrySelector``` then it's time to create the adresses of each article that will be inspected.
-The snippet below is what makes que selector piece together the ´´´baseURL´´´ and the complement that makes each articles' address.
+After you indicated the selector inside the ```querrySelector``` then it's time to create the addresses of each article that will be inspected.
+The snippet below is what makes the selector piece together the ´´´baseURL´´´ and the complement that makes each articles' address.

 ```javascript
 $(querrySelector).each(function() {